davidbeesley/ascii-art/README.md

 ## Helpers

 ### Dim
-Prints the ascii aspect ratio of the original image.
+Prints the ascii aspect ratio of the original imageWrapper.
-Requires an input image.
+Requires an input imageWrapper.
 You can also specify a desired font to get the aspect ratio in that font.
 ``` bash
 java -jar release/ascii-art.jar -a dim -i examples/images/building.jpg